-Every country office, as well as the Headquarters, has an appointed Safeguarding Focal Point.
+Every country office, as well as the Headquarters, has an appointed Safeguarding Focal Point (SFP).

-Safeguarding focal point is an appointed person within the staff team who has the professional competences to ensure the application and respect of this policy at Country Level, its supervision and who can properly deal with, handle and has the capability to analyse in the proper way safeguarding concerns by also addressing them to the Supervisory Body.
+Safeguarding focal point is an appointed person within the staff team who has the professional competences to ensure the application, respect and implementation of this policy at Country Level.